-We have been searching high and low and exploring the internet to find storage hacks that everyone needs to know about.
+We have been searching high and low and exploring the internet to find storage hacks and short term storage ideas that everyone needs to know about.

 From viral news articles, to Facebook posts, to Pinterest boards, we have revealed the viral tips that Brits simply can’t get enough of.

 Some have even been described as “life-changing” and “genius” and these hacks are likely to excite organisation fanatics across the UK and may even convert the messiest and most cluttered Brits to self-confessed storage lovers.

 One mum revealed her genius hack for storing her endless supply of plastic bags neatly by impressively folding them into a triangle and putting them into a basket, which takes up a lot less space in the house.

 View this post on Instagram